-This UARTS Faculty Engineering/Arts Student Team (FEAST) will make Korean Art Song (Gagok) more accessible to English speaking students by finding Korean composed song scores, creating English translations, phoneticizations, and spoken recordings of song texts, and organizing these materials into an accessible database.
+This team works to make Korean art song (가곡) more accessible to English speakers.
+We have collected a large number of Korean composed song scores and are in the process of creating English translations, phoneticizations, spoken recordings of these song texts, and organizing these materials into an accessible database.

 Wednesdays or Fridays, 4:30-6:00pm

 In-person (interested in the project but unable to be on campus?
 Contact us to inquire!)

 Phonetic Transcription (2 Students)

 Preferred Skills: Knowledge of Korean, preferably a knowledge of IPA (materials exist to learn)

 Preferred Skills: Knowledge of Korean language, interest in poetry and translations